LanderJ98/eks-managed/README.md

 * aws cli
 * kubectl

+## Deployment using Terraform Cloud

+The current state of the repository is using Terraform Cloud for deployment and state.

+ **Note: You cannot locally apply a plan when using TF Cloud VCS setup**

+ Follow this guide to setup IAM policies in order for Terraform Cloud to deploy into your AWS Account - https://developer.hashicorp.com/terraform/cloud-docs/workspaces/dynamic-provider-credentials/aws-configuration.

+ Extra RBAC along with the aws-auth config map is created - see rbac.tf and eks.tf.
+This is only needed if you will be accessing the cluster from a **different** aws role locally to the one that initially creates the cluster.

+Helm charts are deployed from this repo - https://github.com/LanderJ98/fluxcd-eks.

-## GitHub Actions
+## Deployment via GitHub Actions (Deprecated)

+These are instructions in order to set up Github Actions deployment pipeline if you are using AzureRM for the TF Backend

-I am using AzureRM as the TF backend due to its state locking abilities but AWS as the Cloud provider to provision resources.
+TF backend due to its state locking abilities but AWS as the Cloud provider to provision resources.

 Configuring Azure Service principals
 ```shell